Doñana disaster: Environmental effects

-As a result of the ecological disaster, nothing survived because of the high acidity of the waste, which contained a mixture of lead, copper, zinc, cadmium and other metals, along with sulphides.
-The industrial disaster led to a chain of serious environmental issues in the Andalusia region.
+As a result of the ecological disaster, nothing survived because of the high acidity of the waste, which contained a mixture of lead, copper, zinc, cadmium and other metals, along with sulphides, The industrial disaster led to a chain of serious environmental issues in the Andalusia region.
 A not very visible toxic chain spread through the nature which was difficult to break down.
 High levels of heavy metals are still embedded in soil and water and have found a way into the wildlife.
 Another major problem lies in the health of the animals that lived around the park.
 In this mixture of swamps and woodlands, 300 species of birds breed, feed or stop over on their migratory route between Northern Europe and Africa.
-This migration soon came to an end when the dam exploded; almost 2,000 birds, chicks, eggs, and nests were killed or destroyed and more than 25,000 kilos of dead fish were collected in the aftermath.
+This migration soon came to an end when the dam burst; almost 2,000 birds, chicks, eggs, and nests were killed or destroyed and 37400 kg of dead fish (mainly carps, mullets, Andalusian barbels, and eels) were collected in the aftermath.